Khaled-ElToukhy/GCP-DataProc-Pyspark-Churn-Prediction/README.md

 4. Download the dataset to be used for the ETL pipeline and place it in the `data` directory.

 ## Usage
-1. Run the ETL pipeline by executing the following command:
-This will extract the data from the PostgreSQL database, perform data cleaning and analysis using PySpark, and return the clean data to the database.

-2. Use the Jupyter notebook `churn_prediction.ipynb` to explore the churn prediction model.
+1. Use the Jupyter notebook `churn_prediction.ipynb` to explore the churn prediction model.
 This notebook contains the code for training and evaluating the Decision Trees model with hyperparameter tuning.

-## Data Cleaning and Analysis
-The `etl_pipeline.py` script performs various data cleaning and analysis tasks using PySpark.
-It handles missing values, performs data transformations, and applies statistical analysis to gain insights from the data.

-## Churn Prediction Model
-The `churn_prediction.ipynb` notebook contains the code for building a churn prediction model using Decision Trees.
-It includes data preprocessing, model training, and evaluation using hyperparameter tuning techniques.

 ## Docker Deployment
 This project includes Docker containers and Dockerfiles for easy deployment.
 The `Dockerfile` can be used to build an image of the project with all the necessary dependencies.
 Use the following commands to build and run the Docker image: